political-analysis/breitbart/README.md

  * Alexa estimates 74.4% of Breitbart viewers are in the US.
  * Alexa estimates Breitbart has larger than average female viewership relative to the general Internet population.
  * Alexa estimates Breitbart viewers are more likely than the general Internet population to lack a college degree.
- * Alexa estimates Breitbart viewers are more likely to be browsing the site at school than the general Internet population.
+ * Alexa estimates Breitbart viewers are more likely to be browsing the site at school than the general Internet population, suggesting many Breitbart viewers are students.

 Sources: http://www.alexa.com/siteinfo/breitbart.com, http://www.alexa.com/topsites/countries;5/US